stuartcrobinson/replacer/replacer/replacer_llm_instructions.md

 IMPORTANT EDIT INSTRUCTIONS NOTE:

-always use full absolute file paths for edit instructions
+- always use full absolute file paths for edit instructions

+- to delete a file, share bash commands with the user in your response.  do not use edit instructions to delete a file